Rychard/CodingStandards/csharp/programming.md

     - **Example:** `Quantity`, a `virtual` read/write property, is overridden by a derived class.
 In the derived class, the property is read-only.
 If the property is set, a `NotSupportedException` is thrown.
   - `NotImplementedException`: Used when a method is not implemented for the current class.
     - **Example:** A interface method is stubbed in and not yet implemented.
 This method should throw a `NotImplementedException`.
-- Derive your own exception classes for a programmatic scenarios.
+- Derive your own exception classes for programmatic scenarios.
   - All new derived exceptions should be based upon the core `Exception` class.
   - **Example:** `DeletedByAnotherUserException : Exception`.
 Thrown to indicate a record being modified has been deleted by another user.
 - Rethrow caught exceptions correctly.